 In survey after survey, the good news is that at least half of all people who use tobacco would like to quit.
-Tobacco cessation programs from employers could be the tipping point in supporting workers who want to quit to finally make it happen.
+Tobacco cessation programs from employers could be the tipping point in supporting workers who want to quit to make it happen.
 The US Centers for Disease Control and Prevention (CDC) has seen smoking rates decline during the past decade, and yet 13.7% of adults in the US are current smokers.
 Fully one in five deaths in the US can be attributed to smoking.
 It makes sense for employers to help their workers quit using tobacco.

-The Affordable Care Act (Obamacare) most health insurance providers and employers must cover the cost of smoking cessation programs for workers.
+The Affordable Care Act (Obamacare) states that most health insurance providers and employers must cover the cost of smoking cessation programs for workers.
 The question is, who is going to decide which program an employee will attend?
 If it’s the employee or the employee’s healthcare provider, you’ll end up paying for all sorts of different programs with varying costs and possibly varying effectiveness.

 By directly sponsoring a workplace tobacco cessation program, your company retains more control over both the quality and the cost of the program.
 Doing so will also increase the likelihood your employees will use the program as it is a tangible benefit offered through the workplace.
 It might even be one piece embedded within a larger wellness program effort.
 If that programming includes other benefits such as health coaching, multiple programming elements can all feed into and support tobacco cessation efforts.